 It’s usually run as a group, with 2 or more weekly sessions for 3-4 months.
 There’s a Cognitive Remediation Therapy for Anorexia Nervosa group manual that has more details on that particular variation of CR.

 In serious mental illness, CR has been shown to lead to improvements on standardized neuropsychological tests.
 That improvement continued for 1-2 years.
 In addition to improving cognitive functioning, it also improves social and occupational functioning.

 CR has picked up steam in the area where I live over the last couple of years.
 The concurrent disorders transitional program where I work runs a computer-based CR group.
 I’ve never actually asked any of the clients what they thought of it.
 I would guess that motivation would be an issue.
 I’m all for exercising your brain, but I don’t know that I’d be keen on doing it in this particular way for 3-4 months.

 I’m guessing that this is a more targeted version of some of the brain exercise programs that are aimed at the general public (there’s a list of apps in the MH Resource Directory).
-I’ve never tried any of them, but my uncle swears by Luminosity.
+I’ve never tried any of them, but my uncle swears by Lumosity.